-It’s the invisible engine behind the food you ordered on Glovo, the surprise birthday gift sent across town, or the dispatch rider who picked up your package 15 minutes after you made your booking.
+It’s the invisible engine behind the food you ordered on Glovo, and the Uber you just booked.

 What is On-Demand Delivery?